NEFSC/READ-EDAB-NEesp2/README.md

 IEA seeks to improve understanding and management of fisheries through incorporating natural, social, and economic data into fisheries analyses and management plans.
-ESPs are a structured framework developed by the Alaska Science Center to integrate ecosystem and socioeconomic information into the stock assessment process.<sup>[1](https://meetings.npfmc.org/CommentReview/DownloadFile?p=8f5233fb-3b62-4571-9b49-8bb7ce675916.pdf&fileName=ESP_Shotwell.pdf)</sup>
+ESPs are a structured framework developed by the Alaska Fisheries Science Center to integrate ecosystem and socioeconomic information into the stock assessment process.<sup>[1](https://meetings.npfmc.org/CommentReview/DownloadFile?p=8f5233fb-3b62-4571-9b49-8bb7ce675916.pdf&fileName=ESP_Shotwell.pdf)</sup>